 3a.
 The Authority shall seek full membership of the Basel Committee on Banking Supervision and of the Financial Stability Board, and shall seek observer status on the International Accounting Standards Monitoring Board.
 (620 Berès, 946 Berès, 1055 Berès)

-Any position to be taken by the Authority in international fora shall first be discussed and approved by the [Executive Board/ Board of Supervisors].
+Any position to be taken by the Authority in international fora shall first be discussed and approved by the Board of Supervisors.
 (96 Balz, Berès, 619 Giegold)

 3b.
 The Authority shall, where appropriate, monitor regulatory, supervisory and where applicable, resolution developments and enforcement practices and relevant market developments in third countries for which international agreements have been concluded.
 (621 Berès et al, 1056 Berès)